 Here are 5 ways that Insycle can help companies to deal with the impending changes in iOS 15:

 1. Identify Issues In Your CRM Database With the Free CRM Data Grader

 Often, companies operate in a state of limbo where they have some awareness of their data issues but have no way to accurately measure how prevalent specific issues are inside of their CRM database.

 Insycle’s CRM Data Grader can help them to take the next step.

 The CRM Data Grader app lets companies analyze your CRM database, understand how much “bad data” you have, and identify issues to fix with one button click.

 Source: CRM Data Grader

 With a few button clicks to integrate the CRM Data Grader app with your CRM, you can quickly identify all of the issues in your database and receive an overall CRM data grade.

-This percentage shows you the percentage of “good” records in your database — or records that do not contain any of the pre-defined common data issues that the app is checking for.
+This percentage shows you the percentage of “good” records in your database — or records that do not contain any pre-defined common data issues the app is checking for.
 It’s a straightforward way to understand your current data issues while giving you a KPI to use for tracking improvement.